-- comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by the board of trustees - regular reviews by the finance and general purposes committee of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes - setting targets to measure financial and other performance - clearly defined purchasing (asset purchase or capital investment) guidelines - identification and management of risks
+- comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by the board of trustees - regular reviews by the finance and general purposes committee of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes - setting targets to measure financial and other performance - clearly defined purchasing (asset purchase or capital investment) guidelines - · identification and management of risks

-The board of trustees decided to employ Nigel Bishop, Educational Consultant as internal auditor to complete a review of the Academy's Pupil Premium provision
+The board of trustees decided to employ Challenge Partners, an education charity, led by practitioners, as a trustee, to perform a quality assurance review of the Academy's educational provision.

-The internal auditor's role includes giving advice on the Academy's systems of control and performing a range of checks.
+The Challenge Partners role includes giving advice on the Academy's systems of control and performing a range of checks.
 In particular, the checks carried out in the current period included:

-- Reviewing the Academy's existing areas of focus related to Pupil Premium - The effectiveness of the use of evidence to identify approaches - Strengths and areas for development
+- Reviewing the Academy's existing areas of focus related to Pupil Premium - The effectiveness of the use of evidence to improve teaching and learning - The impact of the Laptops for Learning programme - Strengths and areas for development

-On an annual basis, the internal auditor reports to the board of trustees, through the Resources committee on the operation of the systems of control and on the discharge of the board of trustees' financial responsibilities and has prepared a summary report to the committee outlining the areas reviewed, key findings, recommendations and conclusions to help the committee consider actions and assess year on year progress.
+On an annual basis, the internal reviewer reports to the board of trustees, through the Resources committee on the operation of the systems of control and on the discharge of the board of trustees' financial responsibilities and has prepared a summary report to the committee outlining the areas reviewed, key findings, recommendations and conclusions to help the committee consider actions and assess year on year progress.